In the web client you will find the option under "Configuration" data Storage

 In the delivery state, data retention is deactivated.
 It can be activated and deactivated at any time via the topmost switch.

 Note: Activating the Data Retention means that no new tasks can be created in the affected areas of the directory tree.

-Basic setting for the destination directory for the Date Retention
+Basic setting for the target directory for the data retention

 migRaven supports two methods for storing the data.
 This allows us to respond to the different needs of the specialist departments and the interests of the IT department.

 Notice: migRaven provide a very flexible way to set up and execute data retention jobs.
 The central point for the assignment is the prior creation of at least one data owner in migRaven for a specific directory area. -> without a data owner no archiving!

 The assignment of a Data Owner changes the status of the directory in the database.
 In the same breath, a hidden system file named ".mig.Raven" will be generated, containing information for migRaven contains and therefore should not be deleted.
 At the same time, it is protected by special security settings.

 - "Within the Data Owner root directory" - the data remains physically on the same drive.